Verbal

 SILENCE IS PART OF THE THREAT

 This doesn’t just happen during punishment scenes.
 It happens in rituals.
 In protocol.
-In moments of quiet correction where the dominant does not explain—they wait.
+In moments of quiet correction where the Dominant does not explain—He waits.

 DELAY SHARPENS THE EDGE